 Even though those may pay a more than $2 or $3 per article it won’t usually get past the $10-$15 mark.
-At this rate it means that you would have to write over a dozen articles a day to make a still rather low employee rate salary and that includes research.
+At this rate, it means that you would have to write over a dozen articles a day to make a still rather low employee rate salary and that includes research.
 Not exactly a day at the beach, is it?

-Who is Really Paying you Big Buck to Write Articles for Them?
+Who is Really Paying you, Big Buck, to Write Articles for them?

-Well, that’s a great question isn’t it?
+Well, that’s a great question, isn’t it?
 Who is going to pay you more money for your writing talents?
 Are you ready for the answer?

-People who would actually pay you big buck for your articles are the ones who do not advertise.
+People who would actually pay you the big buck for your articles are the ones who do not advertise.
 Yes, that’s right.
 There are plenty of blog owners and other companies that need content for their blogs, online magazines or even hardcopy magazines that actually don’t advertise for it.

-Why do they not advertize you might ask?
+Why do they not advertise you might ask?
 Because either they are approached by writers or they do not think about advertising for content.
 Does it seem weird that they wouldn’t advertise if they do need writers?
 Well, you would be surprised.

 You may also want to look into the magazine industry and pitch them.
 Before you do so, however, you should get a Writer’s Market Guide to get a list of magazines and editors that you can contact.
-When contacting them, you need to create top notch pitches that are intriguing, original as well as relevant to their topics as possible.
+When contacting them, you need to create top-notch pitches that are intriguing, original as well as relevant to their topics as possible.
 Your pitch doesn’t need to be long, but it needs to be catchy.